Woodland shore home Owners Association

 The following items are governed by Brighton Township ordinances and/or state Laws.
 Residents’ concerns with any of these issues should be directed to the appropriate governing authorities.

-• D. Pets – Please pick up after your pets and follow all Brighton Township ordinances and state laws with regard to pets.
+D. Pets – Please pick up after your pets and follow all Brighton Township ordinances and state laws with regard to pets.
+As a reminder, both local and state ordinance required your pets always be walked on a leash and not allowed to roam into other peoples’ yards.
+We have had dog attacks in the neighborhood and in several instances, the police have responded.

 Enforcement and Fee Guidelines